-Scan Using AWS Systems Manager
+Scan EC2 Instances Using AWS Systems Manager

 How Mondoo scans with SSM